fbpx

 Architecture and Economy in a Minoan Coastal Palace

 Tucked into a secluded bay on the eastern coast of Crete, the Palace of Zakros is one of the four major palatial centers of the Minoan world.
 Flourishing during the Late Minoan period (c.
-1700–1450 BCE), Zakros stood as a key administrative and commercial hub that connected Crete to wider trade networks across the eastern Mediterranean.
+1700–1450 BC), Zakros stood as a key administrative and commercial hub that connected Crete to wider trade networks across the eastern Mediterranean.

 Built around a spacious central courtyard, the palace included over 150 interconnected rooms: storerooms filled with large pithoi (ceramic storage jars), ceremonial chambers, workshops, and elite residential quarters.
 Minoan architectural innovations—light wells, plumbing systems, and efficient drainage—are evident throughout the structure.